zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 zenml secrets-manager secret register wandb_secret --api_key=YOUR_W&B_API_KEY
 ```

-The commands above registers a secret manager on your local machine, adds them into your stack and registers the W&B API as a secret.
+The commands above register a secret manager on your local machine, add them to your stack and registers the W&B API key as a secret.

 Next, we will set up the experiment tracker by running: